Wall Street drops again as Nvidia, bitcoin and other stars keep swinging

 A record percentage of investors is also saying companies are “overinvesting,” according to the survey.
 The worry is that all the dollars pouring into AI chips and data centers worldwide may not produce the kind of revolution that AI proponents have been predicting, or at least not as profitable a one.

 Other high-flying areas of the market with their own evangelists have also been struggling lately.
 Bitcoin’s price briefly fell below $90,000 in the morning, down from nearly $125,000 last month.
-It later recovered some of its losses and approached $93,000.
+It later recovered some of its losses and moved above $93,000.

 Reporting stronger profits is one of the ways a company can make its stock price look less expensive, because stock prices tend to track with earnings over the long term.
 That's raising the stakes for Wednesday's profit report from Nvidia, which could either help halt its stock's slide or worsen it.

 In the bond market, Treasury yields eased.
-The yield on the 10-year Treasury sank to 4.10% from 4.13% late Monday.
+The yield on the 10-year Treasury fell to 4.12% from 4.13% late Monday.

 The U.S. government reported that the number of workers applying for unemployment benefits in the week through Oct.
 18 was roughly where it was a month earlier.
 It did not fill in data for the prior three weeks, though.
 The government is just beginning again to report data about the job market and other signals about the economy following its six-week shutdown.